 He has been a member of the Hakluyt Society for over thirty years and also holds current membership of the Navy Records Society, the Society for Nautical Research, Queensland Writer's Centre and Royal Historical Society of Queensland.

 Ian is a member of the International Police Association, associate member of the Volunteer Coastguard and a certified Marine Radio Operator.
-He is a cricket and Australian Rules football tragic and his hobbies include kayak fishing, travel and writing.
+He is a cricket and Australian Rules football tragic and his hobbies include kayak fishing, travel, writing and model sailing ship building.
 In 2018 Ian enjoyed and successfully completed a certificate course in Marine Archaeology (Shipwrecks and Submerged Worlds) through University of Southampton.

 Ian and Lorraine have been happily married since 1966.
 They have two adult children and five grand children.
 They recently retired and are now winding down their business interests to concentrate on book sales, travel and hobbies.

 See my author profile - Ian M Bates - on Good Reads